dcwestra/MM-Wall-Calendar-Setup/README.md

 - config.js needs to go into ~MagicMirror/config
     - be sure to replace and update certain module settings like your calendar URLS, weather location, newfeeds, and the microsoft to do configurations
 - custom.css needs to go into ~/MagicMirror/css
     - browse the code and make any changes you would like.
-Most of the code should hace comments on how to customize.
+Most of the code should have comments on how to customize.
     - This is also the folder your wallpaper can be saved in and pull from.

 - The easiest way to get wall paper is with the wget command.
 Dont forget to update the url below to the wallpaper image you want.